-- Asset Gathering Period:
+Asset Gathering Period:

 The Asset Gathering Period of the Fund shall start on the launch date of the Fund and shall end on 24 July 2020.
 After the Asset Gathering Period, the Fund will be closed to further subscriptions until Maturity.
 However, the Management Company may (i) decide to introduce an additional Asset Gathering Period of up to 6 months in accordance with prevailing market conditions, in which case Shareholders will be notified in writing, and/or (ii) decide on a case-by-case basis to accept subscription requests from Investors who have provided a firm commitment to invest in the Fund prior to the end of the Asset Gathering Period but whose instruction to invest could not be received due to legitimate constraints.
-During such Asset Gathering Period(s), the Investment Manager will build up the portfolio of the Fund in accordance with the Fund's investment policy but could hold up to 100% of its net assets in deposits and cash equivalent investments (including money market instruments).
+During such Asset Gathering Period(s), the Investment Manager will build up the portfolio of the Fund in accordance with the Fund's investment policy but could hold up to 100% of its net assets in ancillary liquid assets, bank deposits, money market instruments and money market funds.
 The Fund may also invest in short term debt securities.
 During the Asset Gathering Period, Shareholders may request the redemption of their Shares in accordance with the provisions of the Prospectus.